luk400/vim-jukit/README.md

 # vim-jukit

-This plugin aims to provide an alternative for users (like myself) who frequently work with python in jupyter-notebook and are searching for a way to work with jupyter-notebook files in vim.
+This plugin aims to provide an alternative for users who frequently work with python in jupyter-notebook and are searching for a way to work with jupyter-notebook files in vim.
 The goal here is not to replicate the features of jupyter-notebook in vim, but merely to provide a convenient way to convert and edit jupyter-notebook files in vim.

-It uses the graphical capabilities of the `kitty` terminal emulator (https://github.com/kovidgoyal/kitty) and incorporates the functionality of `ipynb_py_convert` (https://github.com/kiwi0fruit/ipynb-py-convert) as well as `matplotlib-backend-kitty` (https://github.com/jktr/matplotlib-backend-kitty) and makes it possible to:
+It uses the graphical capabilities of the `kitty` terminal emulator (https://github.com/kovidgoyal/kitty) and incorporates the functionality of the packages`ipynb_py_convert` (https://github.com/kiwi0fruit/ipynb-py-convert) as well as `matplotlib-backend-kitty` (https://github.com/jktr/matplotlib-backend-kitty) and makes it possible to:
 * easily send code to another split-window in the kitty-terminal
-* run individual lines, visually selected code, or cells like in jupyter-notebook
+* run individual lines, visually selected code, or whole cells like in jupyter-notebook
-* display matplotlib plots in the terminal using the python/ipython shell and `matplotlib-backend-kitty`
+* display matplotlib plots in the terminal using `matplotlib-backend-kitty`
-* convert jupyter-notebook files to simple python-files and back using `ipynb_py_convert`
+* map keys for converting jupyter-notebook files to simple python-files and back using `ipynb_py_convert`

-Workflow
+## Examples

 Converting a given .ipynb file to a simple .py file:

 -- example --

-Opening python shell in split window and sending code -- example --
+Opening python shell in split window and sending code

-Creating cell markers
 -- example --

-Converting back to .ipynb
+Converting back to .ipynb then to html and open

 -- example --

-Converting .ipynb to html and open
+Converting to .ipynb then to pdf and open
--- example --

 ## Requirements: